matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 Decades later, research from _Accelerate_ and the DORA program has validated these same Lean principles as the foundation of high-performing software teams.

-In Japanese, _Muda_ means “waste” or “futility” — any activity that consumes resources but creates no value.
+In Japanese, _Muda_ means _"waste"_ or _"futility"_ — any activity that consumes resources but creates no value.
 Taiichi Ohno, the father of the Toyota Production System, originally identified seven types of waste.
-Over time, an eighth—Unused Talent—has been widely added as perhaps the most critical waste of all.
+Over time, an eighth has been widely added as perhaps the most critical waste of all.

 Let’s explore how each of these eight wastes shows up in software development, and how to spot (and stop) them in your team.